pixlee/UA-ios-sdk-example/README.md

 * any products associated with that photo (displayed as a horizontal list of products)

 ### Example
+First, ensure that cocoapods is installed via `gem install cocoapods`.

 To run the example project, clone the repo, and run `pod update` from the Example directory first.